Jiulio7Costa/uniPortfolio/README.md

 Click: "Checkout" button.

-Expected Result: Order confirmation screen appears.
+Expected Result: In the dashboard order transactions details updates.

 ### **5. View Product Details**
 Action: Hover over a product and click the eye icon.